astronomer/snowpatrol/README.md

    `train_isolation_forest` and `predict_isolation_forest` DAGs will run.
    Alerts will be sent to the channel specified in `slack_channel` in the `predict_isolation_forest` DAG.

-10. Configure the following GitHub Environments and Secrets in GitHub to setup CI/CD.
-    Secrets:
-     - DEV_ASTRO_API_TOKEN:  [Documentation here](https://docs.astronomer.io/astro/deployment-api-tokens)
-     - DEV_ASTRO_DEPLOYMENT_ID: Copy this value from the `ID` field in your Astro Deployment
-     - PROD_ASTRO_API_TOKEN  [Documentation here](https://docs.astronomer.io/astro/deployment-api-tokens)
-     - PROD_ASTRO_DEPLOYMENT_ID  Copy this value from the `ID` field in your Astro Deployment
+10. Configure the GitHub Integration in Astro to implement CI/CD for Apache Airflow and deploy code to Astro.
+This is the fastest way to deploy new changes.
+See the [documentation](https://docs.astronomer.io/astro/deploy-github-integration) for more details.

 ## Feedback